marcus-crane/utf9k/content/blog/2021-04-27--dropbox-is-way-too-clingy/index.md

 Now that we're inside the Settings menu, click on Delete account (**Third click**)

 That should be it... right?
 Done.
-Simple.
+Simple?

-We're just getting started
+We're just getting started.

 {{< image src="/blog/dropbox-is-way-too-clingy/03-first-screen.png" >}}
   A page asking the author if they would like to downgrade.
 It says that the author has to downgrade their account, that they'll lose a bunch of storage and lists some consequences such as "Dropbox will stop syncing".
 At the bottom are two buttons, one in blue that reads "I changed my mind, take me back to Dropbox" and one in white that reads "I still want to downgrade".
 The downgrade button is clearly what the user is after but the colour coding makes it tricky since the "I don't want to cancel" one is more prominent.
 {{< /image >}}

-One of these pages I can handle but the colour coding of the buttons is a dark pattern if you ask me.
+If we really have to, I can handle putting up with one of these pages but come on, the colour coding of these buttons is clearly a [dark pattern](https://www.darkpatterns.org/).
 I clearly clicked a button called "Delete account" and now the primary action on this page is "I changed my mind".

 Additionally, the wording suggesting that I need to cancel my subscription is odd, in that deleting an account inherently is the same act as cancelling a subscription.
 Yes, I realise I'm not using a thing I paid for.
 I don't care.